aro-network/aro-chain-js-sdk/README.md

 ### Regenerate the types

-Run the following command to regenerate the types based on the latest metadata and updated definitions.ts files
+Run the following command to regenerate the types based on the latest metadata and the manually updated definitions.ts files
 ```shell
 npm run gen
 ```